whiteboxdev/library-defold-rendy/README.md

 # Defold Rendy

+**Note: I'm no longer active on this account, and therefore will not be maintaining or contributing to this project in the future.
+Please try the [Shutter](https://github.com/Klaleus/defold-shutter) library instead.
+It offers everything Rendy offers, but does it in a much cleaner and more contribution-friendly way.**

 Defold Rendy provides a versatile camera suite and render pipeline in a Defold game engine project.

 Please click the ☆ button on GitHub if this repository is useful or interesting.
 Thank you!